ezrasavard/qmc/README.md

 Where i and j are spin numbers and Jij is the coupling between them.
 If i and j are equal, then J_ij is the self coupling (h_i).
 There are example files in sample_data/.
 Good samples can be obtained from the [spin glass server](http://www.informatik.uni-koeln.de/spinglass/).

+# Animations
+Those dump files aren't just for taking up space -- the utils directory includes scripts for animating the results.
+Want to check out what your QMC looks like?
+Run utils/animate_qmc.py <your dump file>.
+You will need ffmpeg to use this and it might not work super well on giant dump files.

+There are some examples of it on [my website](http://ezrasavard.com/posts/piqmc-v2/).
+The plots are made by collapsing the configuration space of the problem into sequential integers, from first explored to last.
+For that reason, the exploration takes place left to right, while occasionally a walker will wander left to re-check a place it has already been.
+This seemed like the most elegant way of animating an N! dimensional configuration space.

+Because the dump files only include move *acceptances*, the rate of exploration doesn't slow down dramatically as the animation progresses, but instead you will notice that the schedule parameter countdown text starts to make jumps downward.

 # Acknowledgements
 Much of the work on path integral quantum monte carlo simulation is based off the 2003 paper "Quantum Annealing by the path-integral Monte Carlo method..." by